Skip to content

 Observation

-The output should contain a list of any identified third-party TLS library functions and their configuration call sites within the app binary.
+The output should contain a list of any identified third-party TLS library symbols and their locations in the app binary.

 Evaluation